tejjnayak/go-test/README.md

 #### Disable Streaming

-To force non-streaming completions while keeping a single final event on the stream channel, set `disable_streaming` on the provider:
+To force non-streaming completions while preserving the streaming contract, set `disable_streaming` on the provider.
+In this mode the provider emits exactly one `content_delta` event with the full content (if any), followed by one `complete` event with finish reason, tool calls, and usage.
+This keeps the agent’s event handling identical across modes.

 ```json
 {